 credit source: http://toxtown.nlm.nih.gov

-In our daily life, we may not noticed that we are exposed to PVC.
+In our daily life, we may not notice that we are exposed to PVC.
 There are many products or things that are made up of PVC such as some medical devices, including intravenous (IV) bags, blood bags, blood and respiratory tubing, feeding tubes, catheters, parts of dialysis devices, and heart bypass tubing.
 Phthalates are used in PVC plastics such as garden hoses, inflatable recreational toys, and other toys.

 Consumer products made with PVC include raincoats, toys, shoe soles, shades and blinds, upholstery and seat covers, shower curtains, furniture, carpet backing, plastic bags, videodiscs, and credit cards.